Academic and Grade Appeals

 1. Initially, an attempt must be made to resolve the matter through discussion with the instructor of the course for which the grade was received.

 2. If the matter is not resolved, the appeal is submitted in writing to the chair of the department in which the course was taken.

-3. If the matter is still not resolved, the appeal is submitted in writing to Associate Dean for Academic Affairs and the Assistant Dean for Student Affairs within two weeks following reporting or posting of the grade.
-The Associate Dean for Academic Affairs will submit the appeal to the Faculty-Student Appeals Committee to consider the appeal.
+3. If the matter is still not resolved, the appeal is submitted in writing to Assistant Dean for Academic Affairs and the Assistant Dean for Student Affairs within two weeks following reporting or posting of the grade.
+The Assistant Dean for Academic Affairs will submit the appeal to the Faculty-Student Appeals Committee to consider the appeal.
 This committee may change a student’s evaluation if there is sufficient evidence that the evaluation of a student by a faculty member has been improper.
 When a student takes a course in a department that is administratively based in another UNMC College or on another University of Nebraska campus, the student must follow the grade appeals procedure for that campus.
 In cases involving dual-listed courses, appeals should be made through procedures of the academic unit that granted enrollment to the course.

 4. The Faculty-Student Appeals Committee will be the final authority in resolution of grade appeals, with the following exception.
 The student or the faculty member issuing the grade may within ten days submit an appeal in writing to the Dean of the College of Public Health setting forth their reasons for believing they were not accorded a fair hearing.
 The Dean will review the record and facts of the case and may return the matter to the Committee for reconsideration.
 The decision of the Dean as to whether the case should be reopened will be final.

 Appeal of Matters Other Than Grades

 College of Public Health professional program students should use the following procedure for appeals concerning general academic matters, other than grades or other course evaluations (e.g., constitution of programs, suspension, or dismissal).